louishinohara/therAPPy/README.md

 4. 'expo start' -> Which launches a QR code in the IDE's terminal.
 Scan it with the camera app on your phone to launch the simulator in expo client.

 A test account which you can use is

+username: marsic@isastud.com
+password: test12

+username: ari@gmail.com
+password: test123

 username: test@test.com
 password: 123456

-However you can also create your own account to navigate through the app
+However we believe that the tester should create their own account to have their own experience with our application.